ssutharya/Digital_Image_Processing/README.md

 # Digital_Image_Processing

 ## Set 1

-1. write a program to do the following:
+1. Write a program to do the following:

-    a. read an img
+    a.
+Read an image

-    b. get img info
+    b.
+Get image info

-    c. find compression ratio for the copied img
+    c.
+Find compression ratio for the copied image

-    d. display negative of an img
+    d.
+Display negative of an image

-2. write a program for histogram plotting of an img
+2. Write a program for histogram plotting of an image

-3. write a program to perform histogram equalization
+3. Write a program to perform histogram equalization

-4. write a program for performing local histogram equalization
+4. Write a program for performing local histogram equalization

-5. develop a program for the following img enhancement operations:
+5. Develop a program for the following image enhancement operations:

-    a. brightness enhancement
+    a.
+Brightness enhancement

-    b. contrast enhancement
+    b.
+Contrast enhancement

-    c. complement of an image
+    c.
+Complement of an image

-    d. bi-level or binary contrast enhancement
+    d.
+Bi-level or binary contrast enhancement

-    e. brightness slicing
+    e.
+Brightness slicing

-    f. low-pass filtering
+    f.
+Low-pass filtering

-    g. high-pass filtering
+    g.
+High-pass filtering

-6. develop programs for the following geometrical transformations on an img:
+6. Develop programs for the following geometrical transformations on an image:

-    a. translation
+    a.
+Translation

-    b. rotation
+    b.
+Rotation

-    c. scaling
+    c.
+Scaling

-    d. skewing
+    d.
+Skewing

+## Set 2
+1. Write a program to perform 4 arithmetic operations between 2 images.

+2. Take a noisy image.
+Write a program which reduces the noise by averaging the input image by 2, 8, 16, 32, 128.
+Compare all the resultant images and find which one is noise-free.

+3. Write a program which implements all the types of linear spatial filters using functions.

+4. Implement a program for image convolution and correlation using a rectangular convolution mask of any odd size.
+The mask should be input as an ASCII text file.
+Test your program using the following convolutional kernels:

+   a.
+3×3 averaging
+   b.
+7×7 averaging
+   c.
+11×11 averaging